 - Intraventricular tPA in selected IVH cases.

 - Intraventricular medications (nicardipine, certain antibiotics) in selected cases.

 - Mechanical ventilation (Airway Pressure Release Ventilation [APRV], Bi-vent/Bi-Level, High-frequency Oscillatory Ventilation [HFOV], other traditional modes, non-invasive ventilation, and High Flow Humidified Oxygenation).

 - Pulse Oxygenation (Sp02) and Endtidal CO2 monitoring.

-- Extracorporeal Membrane Oxygenation (ECMO) in the future.
+- Extracorporeal Membrane Oxygenation (ECMO).

 - Invasive hemodynamic monitoring (i.e. arterial lines, central venous lines, pulmonary artery catheters, continuous cardiac output catheters, ScvO2 catheters).

 - Use of bedside ultrasound and ECHO for advanced hemodynamic assessments.